Bailout risk prompts Slovenia opposition rethink

 Reform plans include raising the retirement age to 65, making it easier to hire and fire employees, setting up an agency that would take over the bad debts of state banks and speeding up the sale of state assets.

-These plans could gain the support of the largest opposition party, the center-left Positive Slovenia.
+These plans could gain the support of the largest opposition party, the centre-left Positive Slovenia.

-The center-left opposition Social Democrats also say they are prepared to compromise.
+The centre-left opposition Social Democrats also say they are prepared to compromise.

 “We support the reforms on principle.
 We wish the government will consider what was agreed already and upgrade that.
 In that direction we will support everything that would be good for Slovenia,” said the party’s leader Igor Luksic.